 Getting enough sleep is crucial for our overall health and well-being, but more than a third of adults report having difficulty falling or staying asleep regularly.
 Finding time to relax and get comfortable can be challenging with busy schedules and other obligations.
 Sleep experts agree that having a routine and sticking to it is the best way to improve the quality and amount of sleep you get.
 To put an end to restless nights and long nap sessions, the following tips can help get you into the optimal sleeping environment:

 Keep your sleeping environment dark and quiet

-Similarly, silence is crucial for good sleep because it helps us to relax our bodies and prepare for sleep.
-Noise can create an increase in blood pressure, heart rate, stress hormones, and alertness.
+Similarly, silence is crucial for good sleep because it helps us relax our bodies and prepare for sleep.
+Noise can cause an increase in blood pressure, heart rate, stress hormones, and alertness.
 Try Delta 8 gummies for sleep and keep your bedroom free from noisy appliances like air conditioners, refrigerators, and water pipes.

 Use scents to create an ideal atmosphere